Nicholas Guest: Personal life

 Guest was born in New York City, the son of Peter Haden-Guest, a British United Nations diplomat who later became the 4th Baron Haden-Guest, and his second wife, Jean Pauline Hindes, a former vice president of casting at CBS.
 Guest's maternal grandparents were Jewish immigrants from Russia.
 His paternal grandfather, Leslie Haden-Guest, was a Labour Party politician who was a convert to Judaism, and his paternal grandmother's father was Colonel Albert Goldsmid, a British officer who founded the Jewish Lads' and Girls' Brigade and the Maccabaeans.
 Both of Guest's parents were atheists, and Guest had no religious upbringing.

 Nicholas Guest spent parts of his childhood in the United Kingdom.
 He is the brother of actor Christopher Guest and writer Elissa Haden Guest, the brother-in-law of actress Jamie Lee Curtis and the half brother of the British-American writer Anthony Haden-Guest.

-Guest married Jill Ellen Demby on May 11, 1980, but they divorced in 1989.
+Guest married Jill Ellen Demby on May 11, 1980 and they divorced in 1989.
 With Demby he had his first daughter.
 On November 26, 1989, he married Pamela Ann Guest (née Seamon), an actress and casting director, with whom he had his second daughter.